-Domestic abuse/violence
+Domestic Abuse/Violence

-Sound and District Primary School believes that all our pupils have the right to be safe at school and also in their own homes.
+Sound and District believes that all our pupils have the right to be safe at school and also in their own homes.
 We are aware that all children can witness and be adversely affected by domestic abuse.

 As an Operation Encompass school, we are alert to the indicators of abuse, and we have a planned approach to supporting children in a proactive way.
-We do this by preventative/awareness raising work with parents, staff and pupils and intervention work to support children affected by domestic abuse).
-We have a centralised place for resources to support our children and families.
+We do this by We do this by preventative/awareness raising work with parents, staff and pupils and intervention work to support children affected by domestic abuse.